flutter-news-app-full-source-code/data-client/README.md

 ## Usage

-Since `HtDataClient<T>` is an abstract class, you need to create a concrete implementation for your specific resource type and data source (e.g., an HTTP API).
+Since `DataClient<T>` is an abstract class, you need to create a concrete implementation for your specific resource type and data source (e.g., an HTTP API).
 This implementation will provide the logic for the CRUD, querying, and pagination methods defined by the interface, handling the optional `userId`.